CrosserK/HPV_subtyping/README.md

 # HPV_subtyping
-This program is a workflow to get from FASTQ files to subtyping the HPV16 subtype by:
+This program is a workflow to get from FASTQ files to calling the HPV16 subtype by:

 ### Workflow